PEXANE2/azure-docs.tr-tr/articles/azure-resource-manager/resource-group-template-functions.md

 ---
 title: Şablon işlevleri
-description: Değerleri almak, dizeler ve sayı ile çalışmak ve dağıtım bilgilerini almak için Azure Resource Manager şablonda kullanılacak işlevleri açıklar. ms.topic: conceptual ms.date: 10/24/2019 ms.openlocfilehash: a9501517672d3ea80a29979ce6b1439c4cc0010e ms.sourcegitcommit: 5cfe977783f02cd045023a1645ac42b8d82223bd ms.translationtype: MT ms.contentlocale: tr-TR ms.lasthandoff: 11/17/2019
+description: Describes the functions to use in an Azure Resource Manager template to retrieve values, work with strings and numerics, and retrieve deployment information. ms.topic: conceptual ms.date: 11/19/2019 ms.openlocfilehash: cf263bff72677778433d4ef2f3cee8135fe3ab06 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89 ms.translationtype: MT ms.contentlocale: tr-TR ms.lasthandoff: 11/20/2019 ms.locfileid: "74224176"
-ms.locfileid: "74150668"
 ---
-# <a name="azure-resource-manager-template-functions"></a>Azure Resource Manager şablon işlevleri
+# <a name="azure-resource-manager-template-functions"></a>Azure Resource Manager template functions

-Bu makalede, bir Azure Resource Manager şablonunda kullanabileceğiniz tüm işlevler açıklanmaktadır. Şablonunuzda işlevleri kullanma hakkında daha fazla bilgi için bkz. [şablon sözdizimi](template-expressions.md).

-Kendi işlevlerinizi oluşturmak için, bkz.
-[Kullanıcı tanımlı işlevler](resource-group-authoring-templates.md#functions).
+This article describes all the functions you can use in an Azure Resource Manager template.
+For information about using functions in your template, see [template syntax](template-expressions.md).

+To create your own functions, see [User-defined functions](resource-group-authoring-templates.md#functions).

 <a id="array" aria-hidden="true" />
 <a id="coalesce" aria-hidden="true" />